 Search for articles in journals in the sciences, laboratory manuals and the Cochrane 0Library for evidence-based medicine.
 Includes access to over 14,000 e-books.

 Historical images collected by the Wisconsin Historical Society from the 19th and 20th centuries.
 Images are primarily photographs but also include paintings, posters, advertising material, ephemera, and political cartoons.
 There are several thousand images currently available on the site, and new images are added daily.
 Reproductions may be purchased from the Society.

 - Wisconsin Newspapers Digital Research Site (Full Text)

 The Wisconsin Newspaper Association’s database provides access to its 235 daily and weekly member-newspapers.
-Newspaper content is available from April 2005 with a two month embargo period.
+Newspaper content is available from April 2005 with a 90 day embargo period.